Multiuser MISO Beamforming for Simultaneous Wireless Information and Power Transfer: Introduction

 \section{Introduction}

-Energy harvesting from the environment is a promising solution to provide perpetual power supplies for energy demanding or energy constrained wireless networks such as {{machine or sensor based wireless networks}}.
-Besides other well known environmental sources such as wind and solar, ambient radio signals can be a viable new source for energy harvesting.
+Energy harvesting from the environment is a promising solution to provide cost-effective and perpetual power supplies for wireless networks.
+Besides other well known environmental sources such as wind and solar power, ambient radio signals is a viable new source for energy harvesting.
 On the other hand, radio signals have been widely used for wireless information transmission.
 As a result, a unified study on simultaneous wireless information and power transfer (SWIPT) has recently drawn significant attention, which is not only theoretically intricate but also practically valuable for enabling both the wireless data and wireless energy access to mobile terminals at the same time.